johannadevos/MorphosyntacticLearning/README.md

 Johanna de Vos wrote `Statistical_models.R`.

 `Statistical_models.R` contains a series of generalised linear mixed-effects models that are used to investigate the acquisition of grammar in a second language.

-The data and results currently are not shared online.